What is it?

 The canonical version of this page is http://epics.sourceforge.net/devlib2/

 devLib2 adds features in several areas: PCI bus access, VME64x CSR/CSR, and memory mapped I/O (MMIO) operations.

 The PCI bus access interface is entirely new.
-It is currently implemented for RTEMS and vxWorks.
-An implementation for userspace Linux is also under development.
+It is currently implemented for RTEMS, vxWorks, and Linux (with some limitations).
 The PCI interface provides functions for: searching the bus, mapping devices into process memory, and (dis)connecting interrupts.

 Runtime selection of implementations is also supported.
 This allows code using this interface to compile and link for all target, even those which lack an implementation.

 The VME64x library provides several functions for accessing the CSR/CR address space defined by VME64 and extended by VME64x.
 This includes: probing by slot number and matching by identifier registers, definitions of standard registers, and functions to access them.

 The MMIO library provides an OS and CPU architecture independent way to safely access memory mapped I/O devices.
 Makes guarantees of the width and order of accesses.